-Rails Girls Summer of Code is a scholarship that funds women around the world to work full-time over the summer on open-source software projects.
-Modelled after Google Summer of Code, but with a focus on advanced beginners wanting to go into programming full-time, Rails Girls Summer of Code aims to get women involved in open-source and is the first ever event of its kind in the world.
-In spite of its name, RGSoC is also programming language agnostic.
+Rails Girls Summer of Code is a scholarship that funds women and non-binary people around the world to spend three months working full-time on open-source software projects.
+Modelled after Google Summer of Code, but with a focus on advanced beginners wanting to go into programming full-time, Rails Girls Summer of Code aims to get women and non-binary people involved in open-source.
+It’s the first ever program of its kind in the world.
+Despite its name, RGSoC is also programming language agnostic.

-Since the program’s inception in 2013, over 960 women all over the world have applied and up to this date, RGSoC has supported 146 students — with a total of 51 sponsored teams and 24 volunteering teams.
-Recently, a survey conducted by RGSoC revealed that 90% of the students are still working in tech and 8% have founded their startups.
+Since the program’s inception in 2013, over 960 individuals all over the world have applied and RGSoC has supported more than 180 students over the years.
+Recently, a survey conducted by RGSoC revealed that 90% of the students are still working in tech today and 8% have founded their own startups.
 55% of those students still regularly contribute to Open Source projects.

-Contributing to Open Source Projects is at the core of RGSoC and during the past 4 editions, RGSoC students have contributed to an overall of 53 Open Source projects such as Bundler, Rails, Discourse, Sinatra, Diaspora, impress.js, Lektor CMS, Hoodie, Speakerinnen, Lotus (now Hanami) and Servo.
+Contributing to Open Source Projects is at the core of RGSoC.
+RGSoC students have contributed to more than 60 Open Source projects such as Bundler, Rails, Discourse, Sinatra, Diaspora, impress.js, Lektor CMS, Hoodie, Speakerinnen, Lotus (now Hanami) and Servo.
 This is a very important factor, as only 11% of Open Source Project contributors are women.

 RGSoC 2018 Calendar

-The program runs from July 1st and ends September 30th, however there are several phases of the program that run throughout the year.
-Below is this year’s calendar:
+The program always runs from July 1st and ends September 30th.
+However, there are several notable dates and phases throughout the year.
+Below is the calendar for RGSoC 2018: